We are glad you found our website, please browse through our various pages!

 Hello!
 Hang in there everyone.

-Just a gentle reminder that while our Orangeville Royal Canadian Legion may be closed for the time being, our confidential, knowledgeable volunteers are still open for business when it comes to assisting our Veterans.
+Just a gentle reminder that the Orangeville Legion has confidential, knowledgeable volunteers to assist our Veterans.
 Anyone who has served, or is serving, Canadian or Allied Veterans, and requires help of any kind is encouraged to reach out and call the Legion and leave a message: 519-942-4895, or email the Orangeville Legion at: firstname.lastname@example.org

 Please browse through the various sections of our website to learn more about our organization, our branch, its mission, and its part in our community that reaches far beyond Remembrance Day.